Foot odor: Causes

 The main cause is foot sweat (also see focal hyperhidrosis).
-Sweat itself is odorless; however, it creates a beneficial environment for certain bacteria to grow, producing odorous substances.
-These bacteria are naturally present on our skin as part of the human microbiome.
+Sweat itself is odorless, but it creates a beneficial environment for certain bacteria to grow, producing odorous substances.
+These bacteria are naturally present on human skin as part of the human microbiome.
 The front part of the foot produces the most sweat.

 The smell is exacerbated by factors that increase sweating, such as wearing closed-toe shoes.
 Sports footwear such as sneakers is often heavily padded inside which provides a perfect environment to trap moisture and allow the bacteria to thrive.
 Socks can trap foot hair, especially on the toes, and may contribute to odor intensity by increasing surface area on which bacteria can thrive.

 Given that socks directly contact the feet, their composition can affect foot odor.
 Synthetic materials like polyester and nylon afford less ventilation to the foot than do cotton or wool, leading to increased perspiration and odor, although they can also reduce incidence of blisters by wicking away perspiration.
 Many synthetic socks are treated with chemicals to help reduce odor.

 Wearing closed-toe shoes (e.g., ballet flats or pumps) without socks leads to accumulation of sweat, dead skin cells, dirt, and oils, further contributing to bacterial growth.

+A different cause of foul odor from the feet is onychomycosis, a fungal infection of the toenails.